 Once you have a high performance hire and/or team in place, assessments can help you boost employee/team performance by analyzing the individuals’ strengths and weaknesses in comparison to the team.

-The best assessments also provide insights into the best ways for team members to collaborate with one another based on their unique styles.
+The best assessments also provide insights into the best ways for team members to collaborate with one another or how best to manage the new hire and/or team, based on their unique styles.

 Here are some of the best-in-class assessment tools we recommend to our clients, based on the amount of investment (in terms of time and money) you are able to devote.